typicode/husky/README.md

 ## Upgrading from 0.14

-If you're upgrading from `0.14`, simply move your hooks to `husky.hooks` field:
+Simply move your existing hooks to `husky.hooks` field and use raw Git hooks names.
+Also, if you're using the `GIT_PARAMS` env variable, rename it to `HUSKY_GIT_PARAMS`.

 ```diff
 {